INM-088 for the Treatment of Glaucoma

 InMed’s Proprietary Hydrogel Formulation for Once-a-Day Eye Drops

-INM-088 (formally INM-085) utilizes a once-a-day hydrogel formulation to address the major issues of non-compliance (dosing frequency, side effects and adherence).
+INM-088 (formerly INM-085) utilizes a once-a-day hydrogel formulation to address the major issues of non-compliance (dosing frequency, side effects and adherence).

 Preclinical animal data evidenced enhanced penetration of cannabinoid molecules through the cornea and lens compared to control.